2023 Most Popular Communications Technology/Support Master's Degree Schools

 About 67% of the students majoring in communications technologies and support at the school are women while 33% are male.

-With a ranking of #6, Pratt Institute - Main did quite well on this year’s most popular schools for communications technologies and support students working on their master’s degree.
-Located in the large city of Brooklyn, Pratt Institute is a private not-for-profit school with a moderately-sized student population.
+Pratt Institute - Main came in at #6 in this year’s edition of the Most Popular Communications Technology/Support Master’s Degree Schools ranking.
+Located in the city of Brooklyn, Pratt Institute is a private not-for-profit school with a medium-sized student population.

 Of the 25 students majoring in communications technologies and support at Pratt Institute, 28% are male and 72% are female.

-Northeastern University did quite well in this year’s ranking of the most popular places for communications technologies and support students to get a master’s degree.
-It came in at #7 on the list.
-Located in the large city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.
+Northeastern University came in at #7 in this year’s edition of the Most Popular Communications Technology/Support Master’s Degree Schools ranking.
+Located in the city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.

 Of the 22 students majoring in communications technologies and support at Northeastern, 77% are male and 23% are female.